 There are also a number of similar operators that only operate on the boundary.
-These are invoked by boundary sum, boundary dofs, boundary mean, boundary max, boundary min, boundary max abs, and boundary min abs.
+These are invoked by boundary sum, boundary dofs, boundary mean, boundary max, boundary min, boundary max abs, boundary min abs, area, boundary int, and boundary int mean.